carpentries/carpentries.org/content/workshops/workshops-faq.md

 ### What are the roles of everyone participating in a workshop?

-*Instructor*: A person who has been certified by The Carpentries and understands best practices as outlined by The Carpentries Curricula.
+*Instructor*: A person who has been certified by The Carpentries and understands best practices as outlined by The Carpentries curricula.
 These persons will lead the workshop and teach the scheduled lessons.

 *Helper*: A person who is familiar with the topics being taught at a workshop.
 They support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.